Hossein Fatemi: Personal life

 Hossein Fatemi married Parivash Satvati on 27 November 1951.
 Fatemi was 15 years older than her.
 She was the daughter of an army general and the sister of Manijeh Rahimi who was the widow of Mehdi Rahimi, an executed military officer following the Iranian revolution.

 Fatemi and his wife had a son who was seven-month old when Fatemi was executed.
 Parivash Satvati left Iran following the killing of her husband and settled in the United Kingdom with her son.

 Legacy

 There is an avenue in Tehran named after Fatemi.
 Mossadegh often quoted Fatemi as the force behind the nationalization of oil from inception to implementation.
-After the 1953 CIA-MI6 coup, the Shah gave back half of Iran's oil and gas rights, mainly to US-UK oil companies, with a few percents for French and Italian ones, under a new agreement known as the Oil Consortium.
-Other countries in the Persian Gulf and North Africa followed the example and took national ownership of their oil and gas fields.
+After the 1953 CIA-MI6 coup, the Shah returned half of oil and gas rights, mainly to US-UK oil companies, with a few percents for French and Italian ones, under a new agreement known as the Oil Consortium.
+Other countries in the Persian Gulf and North Africa followed the example and took national ownership of oil and gas fields.
 President Nasser of Egypt was influenced by the earlier example of Fatemi's thesis carried out by Mossadegh when he nationalized the Suez canal.